Internet and Web programming

 First, when we type a URL like www.google.com, the browser converts it into a file containing:

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.

-- GET /HTTP/1.1 (where GET means we are requesting some data from the server and HTTP refers to protocol that we are using, 1.1 refers to version of HTTP request)
+- GET /HTTP/1.1 (where GET means we are requesting some data from the server and HTTP refers to a protocol that we are using, 1.1 refers to the version of the HTTP request)